upanan82/xx/client/README.md

 ### 1. Run the _WEB_ app

-Start development live-reload server for WEB:
+Start development live-reload server:

     yarn web

-Start production server for WEB:
+Start production server:

     yarn web-bundle

 ### 2. Run the _mobile_ App

+Download the [Expo](https://expo.io/) application on your phone.
+Make sure your phone is in the same network as your computer.

-Start development live-reload server for native mobile:
+Start development live-reload server:

     yarn start